nishkalrao20/odw-2025/Tutorials/Solutions/README.md

 ```
 to produce all solutions.

-You can add solution in the form of text or mardown file, if they require just a few explanantion sentences or lines of code.
+You can add solution in the form of text or mardown file, if they require just a few explanation sentences or lines of code.
 Otherwise, feel free to create and upload a Jupyter notebook.
 Use the same environment of the workshop to create it.

 To add a new solution, or edit an existing solution.
 First, unpack the solutions as above.
 Then, run
 ```